BL100 New Testament Greek I

 In North America as well as the broader world, the church’s life and witness plays out in multifaith social contexts.
 This course examines theological orientations for understanding religions and religious traditions and explores proposals for the church’s approach to confident witness in a spirit of mutual hospitality and humility.
 1.5 cr.

-TH560 Kingdom of God: Theologies of Church and World
+TH560 Kingdom of God: Theologies of Church & World

 This theology seminar course explores themes associated with the relationship between church and world as they appear in the theological writings of select figures throughout the history of the Christian church.
 We will examine biblical and historical notions of the “Kingdom of God” as well as recent trends in global Christianity.
 A primary focus is on understanding how Christian theologians address questions about Christian responsibility for and/or in the world.